ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 {% endraw %}
 {% endhighlight %}

+In this plot we combine the running times of all algorithms side by side.
 {% highlight python %}
 {% raw %}
 # Plot the runtimes of all algorithms side by side